scikit-learn-contrib/hdbscan/docs/api.rst

 ---------

 Other useful classes are contained in the plots module, the validity module, and the prediction module.

+.. autoclass:: hdbscan.plots.CondensedTree
+   :members:

+.. autoclass:: hdbscan.plots.SingleLinkageTree
+   :members:

-.. automodule:: hdbscan.plots
+.. autoclass:: hdbscan.plots.MinimumSpanningTree
    :members:

 .. automodule:: hdbscan.validity